 Talk us through your start-to-finish process for making a video.

-DH: When we create videos, our scripts are written by our professional writer.
-Because of deadlines, I create the animations before the voice over is recorded.
+DH: When we create videos, our scripts are written by our professional writers.
+Because of deadlines, I make the animations before the voice-over is recorded.

 Then I copy the scene and add it after the existing one.
-Afterwards, I add the animated text entry, change of character expressions, etc.
+Afterward, I add the animated text entry, change of character expressions, etc.

 Here’s how to do it in Premiere Pro: